Above photo is an example of both a skate skier in the skate lane and a classic skier in the set tracks.

-1) Please do not walk on groomed ski trails. nothing destroys a groomed trail any faster than walking does.
+1) Please do not walk on groomed ski trails.
+Nothing destroys a groomed trail any faster than walking does.
 Please walk elsewhere.

 2) Snowshoers, please snowshoe at the very edges.
 Please DO NOT snowshoe down the middle of the grooming (skate platform), nor on the set tracks.
 Please snowshoe off to the outside of the set tracks.
 See image to the left.
 It is far nicer to snowshoe off the grooming.
 In ungroomed areas, please do not snowshoe in tracks make by skiers.